hujhax/austin-improv-wiki/Shows/The Suitcase.md

 ## Summary
 The show opened with a set of monologues, and then the story split up, with independent scenes happening in a number of locations in and around [[The Institution Theater]].
 Each audience member would follow one particular set of performers to one particular location, and thus no audience member would get to see the whole story.
 The performers re-convened in the theater for a more traditional narrative-improv section, and the story ended with a final act in 'purgatory', with all the characters having a discussion in the 'batting cages' part of the theater building.

-[[Performers/Cortney DeAngelo]] was the show's tech director, and [[Performers/Adriane Shown]] was in charge of mise-en-scene and costume design.
+[[Performers/Cortney DeAngelo|Cortney DeAngelo]] was the show's tech director, and [[Performers/Adriane Shown|Adriane Shown]] was in charge of mise-en-scene and costume design.

 ## Media
 ### Photos